It is one of the most common thyroid disorders.

 - throat symptoms of tightness, cough, and hoarseness

 Other symptoms may be present because of the underlying cause of the goiter, but they are not because of the goiter itself.
-For example, if the cause is hyperthyroidism, the overactive thyroid can cause symptoms such as:
+For example, an overactive thyroid can cause symptoms such as:

 - increased sweating